An Aerobic Exercise: Yeast Metabolism with and without Aeration

 - When the time is up, note how much CO2 was collected.
 Record your results in the data table in your lab notebook.

-- Repeat steps 2 and 3 to re-fill your gas collection cylinder and reset your gas collection apparatus.
+- Re-fill your gas collection cylinder to reset your gas collection apparatus.
 Carefully rinse out the yeast solution from the bottle.

 - You should run at least three separate trials for each condition.

-- Skip step 8c so that you do not aerate the solution.
+- Skip step 4 c so that you do not aerate the solution.

 - Boiling the water should have minimized the dissolved oxygen in the water.

-- In step 8e, pour the solution into the "+air" bottle and cap it, placing the open end of the collection tube inside your gas collecting cylinder.
+- In step 4 e, pour the solution into the "-air" bottle and cap it, placing the open end of the collection tube inside your gas collecting cylinder.

-- Skip step 8h, as you do not want to promote oxygen circulation this time.
+- Skip step 4 h, as you do not want to promote oxygen circulation this time.

 - Be sure to note the starting time in your lab notebook and, if you observe them, note the time when you first start seeing bubbles in your lab notebook.

-- Skip step 8c so that you do not aerate the solution.
+- Skip step 4 c so that you do not aerate the solution.

-- Calculate the average volume of CO2 produced under each condition.
+- Calculate the average volume of the CO2 produced for each condition you tested and write this in your lab notebook.

-- Analyze your results.
-Which condition produced more CO2?
+- Which condition produced more CO2?
 What is the ratio of CO2 production between the two conditions?
 Is this consistent with your expectations from your background research?

 If you like this project, you might enjoy exploring these related careers: